Nancy Hodari is a lawyer and the owner of Equilibrium Studio, the first licensed STOTT PILATES training and certification center in the United States.

 Equilibrium remains the premiere pilates training studio in the Midwest and the team includes 24 certified Instructors, including 4 who are also Physical Therapists.

-Nancy has four children, three step-children, nine step grand-children, and four “adopted” high school girls at Harlem Village Academy that she has mentored since they were in the fifth grade.
+Nancy has four children, three step-children, five grandchildren ages 4 and under, nine step grand-children, and four “adopted” high school girls at Harlem Village Academy that she has mentored since they were in the fifth grade and who graduated college in 2020.

 NH is passionate about all things related to food; cooking, eating, grocery stores, food trucks, restaurants, diners, drive-ins & dives, food blogs, cookbooks et al.